Albert Medal for Lifesaving

-The Albert Medal for Lifesaving was a British medal awarded to recognize the saving of life.
-It has since been replaced by the George Cross.
+The Albert Medal was a British decoration instituted to recognize the saving or endeavouring to save the lives of others.
+It existed from 1866 until 1971.

 The Albert Medal was first instituted by a royal warrant on 7 March 1866.
 It was named in memory of Prince Albert and originally was awarded to recognize saving life at sea.
 The original medal had a blue ribbon 5/8" (16 mm) wide with two white stripes.
-A further royal warrant in 1867 created two classes of Albert Medal, the first in gold and bronze and the second in bronze, both enamelled in blue, and the ribbon of the first class changed to 1 " (35 mm) wide with four white stripes.
-The medal was made of gold (although early examples are gold and bronze), which was enameled blue.
-There were miniatures of all four types (two classes each for sea and land, with the gold awards believed to be gilt.

-The first recipient of the medal was Samuel Popplestone, a tenant farmer, who on 23 March 1866 helped to rescue four men after the cargo ship Spirit of the Ocean lost its battle with force eleven gales and was torn apart as it was swept onto the notorious Start Point rocks in Devon.
+The first recipient of the medal, the only recipient under the 1866 warrant, was Samuel Popplestone, a tenant farmer, who on 23 March 1866 helped to rescue four men after the cargo ship Spirit of the Ocean lost its battle with force eleven gales and was torn apart as it was swept onto the notorious Start Point rocks in Devon.
 Witnessing the accident, Popplestone paused only to raise the alarm before setting off alone for the wreck, armed with just a small coil of rope.
 He clambered out onto the rocks and although swept off several times, he eventually managed to lift four men out of the water and drag them up the cliff to safety.
-As the story of Popplestone's bravery became known through the press, he was hailed as a hero and as a result of his heroism he became the first recipient of the brand new award for civilian gallantry.
+As the story of Popplestone's bravery became known through the press, he was hailed as a hero and as a result of his heroism he became the first recipient of the new award for civilian gallantry.

+A further royal warrant in 1867 created two classes of Albert Medal, the first in gold and bronze and the second in bronze, both enamelled in blue, and the ribbon of the first class changed to 1 3/8" (35 mm) wide with four white stripes.
+The medal was made of gold (although early examples are gold and bronze), which was enameled blue.

 In 1877, the medal was extended to cover saving life on land and from this point there are two medals with different inscriptions to depict which they were awarded for.
 The land version was enamelled in red, with a red ribbon.
+There were miniatures of all four types (two classes each for sea and land, with the gold awards believed to be gilt).

 The titles of the medals changed in 1917, the gold "Albert Medal, first class" becoming the "Albert Medal in gold" and the bronze "Albert Medal, second class" being known as just the "Albert Medal".